auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 When deciding what data to include in OIDC tokens, you need to consider token size, especially if you are passing the token in the URL.
 Even if you are not passing tokens in the URL, there are other things that you will also need to consider - such as the potential of exposing sensitive PII (Personally Identifiable Information).
 :::

 For API level Authorization, Auth0 supports the use of Open Authorization 2 (OAuth2) [Access Tokens](/tokens/overview-access-tokens).
 Essentially, an OAuth2 Access Token is allocated by an authorization server (with the approval of the user; the resource owner) and issued to a third-party application (client), so that it can access protected resources - hosted by a resource server - on behalf of the resource owner.
-In this case, Auth0 acts as the authorization server, and provides for easy retrieval of an access token (typically expressed as a [JWT](/jwt)) that can be then passed as the Bearer token in an HTTP Authorization header sent to a third party [API](/api-auth/why-use-access-tokens-to-secure-apis).
+In this scenario, your Auth0 tenant acts as the authorization server and provides for the easy retrieval of an access token (typically expressed as a [JWT](/jwt)) that can then be passed as the Bearer token in an HTTP Authorization header sent to an [API](/api-auth/why-use-access-tokens-to-secure-apis).

 In either case, there are a number of things you will want to consider when looking at functionality and workflow when it comes to authorization:

-* Will my application be calling a third-party API?
+* Are there scenarios where a user could be rejected access to an entire application or API?
 * Will I be providing APIs that can be accessed by third-party applications?
 * Will my APIs also be accessed by our own (first-party) applications?
+* Will my application be calling a third-party API?
 * Will my Applications and/or APIs be enforcing role or permission based access control?

-* Are there scenarios where a user could be rejected access to an entire API or application?
+At a high level, Auth0 can provide corse grained authorization by restricting access to certain applications or APIs based on a user's attribute(s): a [Rule](/rules) can be built that returns an `UnauthorizedError` when, say, a user attempts to log in to a particular application ande doesn’t have the right claim(s) contained in their [Metadata](/users/concepts/overview-user-metadata).

-Auth0 provides access control support for applications via use of [ID Token claims](#id-token-claims), and also provides for both first party and third party application access to APIs - as described in the section entitled [API Integration](#api-integration).
-Auth0 supports [role based access control (RBAC)](#role-based-access-control-(rbac)) as part of it's core authorization feature set, whilst support for OIDC/OAuth2 [Scopes](/scopes/current) provides authorized access to user details and API functionality.
+Fine grained access control can also be performed, and Auth0 provides support for applications via use of [ID Token claims](#id-token-claims) as well as support for [API integration](#api-integration) from both first party and third party applications.

+Via Auth0 supports [Role Based Access Control (RBAC)](#role-based-access-control-(rbac)) as part of it's core authorization feature set, whilst support for OIDC/OAuth2 [Scopes](/scopes/current) provides authorized access to user details and API functionality.

 ## ID Token claims